Search Results

 • Substance use disorder, including the recurrent use of alcohol and/or drugs within the past year associated with clinically significant impairment associated with failure to meet major responsibilities at work, school, or home

-• Contraindications to or severe intolerance of oral or IV corticosteroids, including Intravenous (IV) methylprednisolone administered according to the country label, including:
+• Contraindications to or severe intolerance of oral or IV corticosteroids, including IV methylprednisolone administered according to the country label, including: * Psychosis not controlled by a treatment * Hypersensitivity to any of the constituents or excipients of the preceding steroids

 • Current or prior treatment with the following MS DMTs: fingolimod and other S1P receptor modulators, cladribine, natalizumab, anti-CD20 molecules, alemtuzumab, and chemotherapeutic agents

-• Laboratory test results as follows: a.
-Positive infection screening tests for: i.
+• Screening laboratory test results as follows: * Positive infection screening tests for: i.
 Hepatitis B surface antigen (HbsAg) or hepatitis B core antibody (HbcAb) ii.
-Hepatitis C (HCV) antibody, if positive screen for HCV RNA Polymerase Chain Reaction (PCR) iii.
-Rapid plasma reagin (RPR) iv.
+Hepatitis C (HCV) antibody if positive screen for HCV RNA Polymerase Chain Reaction (PCR) iii.
+Rapid plasma reagin (RPR) * A reactive RPR test unless followed by a subsequent negative RPR OR * A reactive RPR test unless successful completion of treatment has been documented as well as a consultation with and clearance by infectious disease department iv.
 HIV v.
-At or within twelve months of screening: * Positive QuantiFERON(R)-TB Gold test or positive purified protein derivative tuberculin skin test (PPD) (\>5mm induration, regardless of Bacille Calmette Guerin \[BCG\] vaccine administration) unless completion of treatment has been documented for active TB * An indeterminate QuantiFERON(R)-TB Gold test unless followed by a subsequent negative PPD or negative QuantiFERON(R)-TB Gold test as well as a consultation with and clearance by local infectious disease (ID) department b.
-Levels of serum immunoglobulin G (IgG) \< 3.3g/L c.
-Estimated glomerular filtration rate (eGFR) \< 60 mL/min/1.73 m2 using Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) equation d.
-Aspartate aminotransferase (AST) or alanine aminotransferase (ALT)\>= 2.0 x the upper limit of normal (ULN) e.
-Platelet count \< 100,000 plt/mcL (\< 100 x 10\^9/L) f.
-Hemoglobin \< 10 g/dL g.
-Absolute neutrophil count \< 1.5 × 10⁹/L h.
-Absolute lymphocyte count \< 1.2 x 10⁹/L
+At or within twelve months of screening: * Positive QuantiFERON®-TB Gold test or positive purified protein derivative tuberculin skin test (PPD) (\>5mm induration, regardless of Bacille Calmette-Guerin (BCG) vaccine administration) unless completion of treatment has been documented for active TB OR * An indeterminate QuantiFERON®-TB Gold test unless followed by a subsequent negative PPD or negative QuantiFERON®-TB Gold test as well as a consultation with and clearance by infectious disease department * Levels of serum immunoglobulin G (IgG) \< 3.3g/L * Estimated glomerular filtration rate (eGFR) \< 60 mL/min/1.73 m2 using Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) equation * Aspartate aminotransferase (AST) or alanine aminotransferase (ALT) ≥ 2.0 x the upper limit of normal (ULN) * Platelet count \< 100,000 plt/µL (\<100 x 10⁹/L) * Hemoglobin \< 10 g/dL * Absolute neutrophil count \< 1.5 x 10⁹/L * Absolute lymphocyte count \< 1.2 x 10⁹/L

-• Past or current medical problems or findings from physical examination or laboratory testing that are not listed above, which, in the opinion of the investigator, may pose additional risks from participation in the study, may interfere with the participant's ability to comply with study requirements or that may impact the quality or interpretation of the data obtained from the study
+• Past or current medical problems or findings from physical examination or laboratory testing that are not listed above, which, in the opinion of the investigator, may pose additional risks from participation in the study, may interfere with the participant's ability to comply with study requirements, or that may impact the quality or interpretation of the data obtained from the study.

 Chemotherapy for the Treatment of Patients With Newly Diagnosed Very Low-Risk and Low Risk Fusion Negative Rhabdomyosarcoma